-Dr. Steven Craft Director of Athletics / Gender Equity Compliance Coordinator 470-254-6892 crafts@fultonschools.org
+Mr. Lamarr Glenn Director of Athletics / Gender Equity Compliance Coordinator 470-254-6892 glennl2@fultonschools.org

 Administrative Center Athletic Department 6201 Powers Ferry Rd.
 NW Atlanta, GA 30339

 Inquiries or complaints concerning sports equity in Fulton County School District may be submitted to the Gender Equity Coordinator in accordance with Board Policy IDFA.
 A copy of the Gender Equity in Sports Grievance Form is available in this handbook and on the Fulton County School District website.